ig3/srf/README.md

 Click Templatesets to view a summary of template sets, their fields and the templates in them.

-When you edit a fieldset, the set of fields available to be set is the union of the sets of fields used in each template in the selected templateset.
+When you edit a fieldset, the fields you can set are determined from the templates in the selected templateset: every field included in any template in the templateset.
+You can't set fields that are not included in any template.
+If you want to set another field, include it in at least one of the templates.

 #### Create Cards by importing CSV files